fomightez/sequencework/plot_expression_across_chromosomes/README.md

 ### QUICK-START GUIDE

-Place the script in a directory with your genome annoation file, along with directories containing your raw data files.
+Place the Pyhton script in a directory with your genome annoation file, along with directories containing your raw data files.

 **Command to issue:**